 “I’m the cop.
 I’ve got the badge and the gun.
 That makes me right.”

 We’ve seen this mentality many times before, sadly, hacen’t we?

 RCMP constable Desmond Sandboe, RCMP Const.
 Jack Cunningham, the Winnipeg SWAT team’s overreaction, Toronto Constable Babak Andalib-Goortani, RCMP Constable Geoff Mantler and RCMP Corporal Benjamin (Monty) Robinson are just half a dozen cases that come quickly to mind.

 When Carbonara’s lawyer suggested that Parker had abused his authority in arresting his client and was now trying to cover his tracks, Constable Parker said only this:

 “I did not cover up my actions.”

-One of Constable Parker's superior officers, Staff Sgt.
-Chris Scotland disagreed with how Parker handed himself in this case, and some time after Carbonara was arrested Scotland ordered the charge against Carbonara dropped and that the cyclist be released unconditionally.
+One of Constable Parker’s superior officers, Staff Sgt.
+Chris Scotland disagreed with how Parker handled himself in this case, and some time after Carbonara was arrested Scotland ordered the charge against Carbonara dropped and that the cyclist be released unconditionally.